Prince Caperal

-Prince Renmer B. Caperal (born June 12, 1993) is a Filipino basketball player for the NorthPort Batang Pier of the PBA.
+Prince Renmer B. Caperal (born June 12, 1993) is a Filipino professional basketball player for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
 He was drafted 17th overall by the GlobalPort Batang Pier in the 2014 PBA draft.

 College

 Caperal attended Arellano University, where he went to the finals against San Beda college in 2014, his senior year.

 Professional career

 GlobalPort Batang Pier (2014–2015)

 Caperal was selected by the GlobalPort Batang Pier as the 17th overall pick in the 2014 PBA Draft.

 Barako Bull Energy / Phoenix Fuel Masters (2015–2017)

-On 2015, he was traded by the GlobalPort Batang Pier to the Barangay Ginebra San Miguel in exchange for fellow big man Dorian Peña and then he along with Mac Baracael, were shipped to the Barako Bull Energy.
+In 2015, he was traded by the GlobalPort Batang Pier to the Barangay Ginebra San Miguel in exchange for fellow big man Dorian Peña and then he along with Mac Baracael, were shipped to the Barako Bull Energy.

 Mahindra Floodbuster / Kia Picanto (2017–2018)

 In 2017, Caperal was traded to the Phoenix Fuel Masters, but was immediately dealt to the Mahindra Floodbuster in exchange for rookie Joseph Eriobu.